This article shows the steps to add a donation and enter a transaction. Use these steps to also enter items like bounced checks if desired.

 To choose the contact to assign the donation to, begin typing in letters.
 After four (4) letters have been entered, suggestions will appear in the dropdown menu.
 Hover over the contact with your mouse, highlighting it in blue, and click to select.

-If the contact has an email address on file, you will see a checkbox appear with an option to send the donor an email at the time of entry.
-This box is checked by default.
+If the contact has an email address on file, you will see a checkbox appear with an option to send the donor an emailed receipt at the time of entry.
+This box is checked by default and does not appear until you enter the contact's name.
 You will see an option to add an email to this contact to send a receipt if the contact does not have one on file.
+Be sure to uncheck it if the transaction has previously been receipted.

 Click to choose a Campaign assignment for the donation entry from a dropdown menu.
 The campaign you choose will control the Default Fund (found in the Advanced Options) as well as the Custom Field options.